 Results in Table 7 show the potential challenges of traditional authorities' participation in local government decision-making.
 The results indicate that 338 representing 87 percent of the respondents said that local government actors lack the political will to allow traditional authorities to participate in local government decision making for proper and efficient social welfare delivery.
-According to six traditional authorities the lack of political will and commitment from successive governments to involve traditional authorities often result in the 'divide and rule' tactics adopted by governments in Africa when dealing with traditional authorities are only consulted for land release and/or participate in ceremonial functions like Independence Day celebration, sod cutting for a project, et cetera.
+According to six traditional authorities the lack of political will and commitment from successive governments to involve traditional authorities often result in the 'divide and rule' tactics adopted by governments in Africa when dealing with traditional authorities to score cheap political point.
+They argued that traditional authorities are only consulted for land release and/or participate in ceremonial functions like Independence Day celebration, sod cutting for a project, et cetera.